mbillingr/sexpr_parser/README.md

 }
 ```

-Not that you can even use a third-party data structure instead of your own `S`.
+Note that you can even use a third-party data structure instead of your own `S`.
 All you need to do is define and implement a factory structure.